myheritage/bitbucket-merge-checker/README.md

 ## Getting started
 ### Installing
-In order to enjoy the plugin you first need to install it on you Bitbucket server:
+In order to enjoy the plugin you first need to install it on you Bitbucket server, and you have 2 options for that:
 > You need to have administrator permissions to be able to install plugins on your Bitbucket server
+#### Option 1 :: The Marketplace
+1. On Bitbucket, go to the [Marketplace](https://marketplace.atlassian.com/addons/app/bitbucket) and search for "Bitbucket merge checker"
+2. Make sure the result matches this plugin
+3. Complete the installation

+#### Option 2 :: Installing the .jar directly
 1. Download the plugin .jar file from the `dist` directory (we recommend you download it from one of the releases and not directly from the master branch).
 2. Go to Bitbucket server's "Manage apps" page
 3. Click on the "Upload app" link and you will get a prompt for a file upload